KxSystems/kafka/README.md

 ### Install qtfm (optional)

 Message transformer is supported only for Linux.
-If you intend to use transformer with kafkakdb, you need to install it to a location where q can serach it (for eaxmple, under `${QOME}/[os]64`).
-After installing qtfm.so you need to copy `qtfm.h` to `clib/include`.
+If you intend to use transformer with kafkakdb, you need to install it to a location where q can serach it (for eaxmple, under `${QHOME}/[os]64`).
+After installing qtfm.so you need to copy `qtfm.h` to `clib/include` and `transformer.q` to `q/`.

 ### Install kafkakdb